Table of contents

 Modern technology can help us solve the conflict between Javascript & web browsers, too.
 For instance, the isomorphic technique can make it easier for browsers to render Javascript files.

-6. SEO common mistakes
+6. SEO for progressive web apps common mistakes

 There are over 200 SEO ranking factors, some of them are heavily technical such as canonical tags, rebot.txt, etc. For this reason, merchants may easily ignore these configurations, thus, end up hurting their website’s SEO.

-Before getting into fixing your PWA SEO, it’s best to make sure your current sites follow the best SEO practices
+Before getting into fixing your PWA SEO, it’s best to make sure your current sites follow the best SEO practices.

 >> See more: Best Magento SEO practices